autogluon/autogluon/docs/tutorials/timeseries/forecasting-model-zoo.md

 ## MXNet Models

-MXNet models from GluonTS have been deprecated as of AutoGluon v0.9 because of dependency conflicts caused by MXNet.
+MXNet models from GluonTS have been deprecated because of dependency conflicts caused by MXNet.

 ## Additional features